Banks tighten credit terms, see loan demand drop, Fed survey shows

 "The strains that emerged in the banking sector in early March appear to be resulting in even tighter credit conditions for households and businesses," Fed Chair Jerome Powell said in a press conference on Wednesday.
 "In turn, these tighter credit conditions are likely to weigh on economic activity, hiring, and inflation.
 The extent of these effects remains uncertain."

-The net share of banks tightening commercial loan standards for large and middle-sized firms, for example, rose from 24% for the survey covering the April through June period to 45% for the survey covering roughly the last three months of the year.
+One closely watched survey response, for example, is the net share of banks tightening commercial loan standards for large and middle-sized firms.
+That rose from 24% for the survey covering the April through June period to 45% for the survey covering roughly the last three months of the year.

 Economists who study the SLOOS responses say rising shares of banks tightening standards gradually work their way into slowed economic activity, and can even be a precursor to a downturn.

 "Just like Fed hikes, there is a long and variable lag from the impact of tighter lending standards on the economy," Michael Kantrowitz, chief investment strategist with Piper Sandler & Co. wrote on Monday.
-"This confirmation of tighter lending standards pushes recession odds even higher."
+The survey, with tightening standards a leading indicator of eventually falling loan volumes, has "historically helped determine whether a Fed tightening cycle leads to a hard or soft landing."

 (Reporting by Howard Schneider, Ann Saphir and Dan Burns; Editing by Andrea Ricci)